-We also observe that the very different width of inaction bands across types are consistent with similar probabilities of quick-fixing, between 50% and 70% (Table 3).
-This reflects the fact that the quick-fixes which fix savings rather than consumption do allow consumption to respond to shocks.
-In particular, strategies which fix savings and adjust consumption one-to-one with income will achieve close to the rational response to a highly persistent income shock when away from the borrowing constraint, and they will exactly coincide with the rational response for any income shock when the borrowing constraint binds strictly.
+We also observe that the very different widths of inaction bands across types are consistent with similar marginal probabilities of quick-fixing in the stationary distribution: 68% for consumption fixers, 53% for savings fixers, 52% for consumption prioritizers, and 63% for savings prioritizers.
+This is because quick-fixes that fix savings do allow consumption to respond (one-to-one) to shocks and, moreover, achieve close to the rational response to a highly persistent income shock when away from the borrowing constraint.
+They exactly coincide with the rational response when the borrowing constraint binds strictly.

-We finally note that the approximate calculation of inaction regions from the two-period model (Proposition 1) is roughly correct in this much richer setting (dotted lines in Figure 6).
-Intuitively, with a persistent income state, the continuation (t+1) costs of keeping a default level of consumption - a force necessarily ignored in the two-period model - scale very closely with the static (t) costs.
-The approximation is relatively worse for lower asset households because of two forces missing in the simple model and its quadratic approximation: the changing second derivative of the utility function (prudence), which is most pronounced at lower consumption levels, and the borrowing constraint.
+We finally note that the approximate calculation of inaction regions from the two-period model (Proposition 1), denoted with dotted lines in Figure 7, is close to correct in this much richer setting.
+Intuitively, with a persistent income state, the continuation (t+1) costs of quick-fixing-a force necessarily ignored in the two-period model-scale very closely with the static (t) costs.
+Encouragingly, this implies that the simple economics of the two-period model largely apply in this richer setting.
+The approximation is relatively worse for lower asset households because of two forces missing in the simple model: the changing second derivative of the utility function (prudence) and the borrowing constraint.